Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Visual Attention in Virtual Learning Spaces} Eye tracking has also found its applications in the realm of pedagogy, particularly in virtual learning spaces.
-Especially with the impact of the COVID-19 pandemic, remote and immersive learning spaces have become popular, especially in the form of virtual classrooms.
-In such simulations and setups, the visual attention of students and teachers plays an important role in the learning processes.
-To facilitate this, Ahuja et al.~\cite{ahuja_etal_chi21_classroom_twins} proposed a novel 3D digital twin classroom simulation that could be accessed through both VR headsets and web interface and incorporated a computer vision-based head and eye tracking system.
-Two cameras were deployed for the system to track students and teachers, respectively, and gaze data were visualized in diverse forms, such as students' saliency map on the board and intersections of instructor's gaze on student planes.
-A controlled study showed that this novel non-HMD classroom gaze system almost halved the gaze prediction error of its predecessors, whereas a reliability of 92.54\% was reported in an in-the-wild assessment.
-Focusing more on the virtual simulations, Gao et al.~\cite{Gao_bozkir_chi21} utilized several gaze features such as fixation durations, saccade durations, and pupil diameters to investigate the influence of various classroom manipulations on learners in a VR classroom, including different sitting positions, virtual avatar styles, and peer hand-raising behaviors.
-The authors found that such manipulations affect user attention and cognition differently, which could lead to different learning and engagement outcomes in the long term.
-The same manipulations were also studied by Bozkir et al.~\cite{Bozkir_stark_VR21} in an eye-tracked VR classroom.
-In this work, the authors focused on virtual objects and attention times on the objects related to learning and engagement in the classroom.
-The authors showed that learners sitting in the front part of the virtual classroom paid more attention to the teacher and board, whereas others who sit in the back visually focused more on their peers.
-They also discovered that cartoon- and realistic-styled avatars grabbed different amounts of attention during the classroom discourse.
-Later, Gao et al.~\cite{gao2022evaluating} explored various gaze features in a virtual lecture to scrutinize the effects of social interactions.
-The authors considered peer-learner hand-raisings as a cue of social interaction in their virtual classroom and found that such hand-raising animations and the number of peer-learners that raise their hands affect students' attention in different ways.
-Attention and cognition analyses toward such cues in virtual learning spaces are especially important as student self-concepts could be influenced positively or negatively with constantly the same amount of peers raising their hands.
-Using the same VR classroom space, Gao et al.~\cite{Gao2022_IJAIED} also showed that boys and girls visually behave differently with their eye gaze in the classroom discourse and indicated that utilization of this information could be of help for personalized learning support.
-Their explainable machine learning model resulted in a gender classification accuracy of over 70\%.
-Complementary to the aforementioned works, Rahman et al.~\cite{distracted_students_edu_vr_ieeevr20} focused on the perspective of the teacher during a lecture in VR and proposed six different gaze visualization techniques from the teachers' view to identify distracted students.
-These visualization techniques covered gaze ring, gaze disk, gaze arrow, gaze trail, gaze trail with arrows, and gaze heatmap.
-The user study results showed that gaze trail visualization outperformed the others in terms of popularity and the application of 3D gaze heatmaps was found to be problematic.
-Similar to papers about human cognition, we summarize the papers that are related to visual attention in Table~\ref{tab:visual_attention} by also including the stimulus types associated with each paper.
+Focusing more on the virtual simulations, \cite{Gao_bozkir_chi21} utilized several gaze features such as fixation durations, saccade durations, and pupil diameters to investigate the influence of various classroom manipulations on learners in VR, including different sitting positions, virtual avatar styles, and peer hand-raising behaviors.
+The authors found that such manipulations affect user attention and cognition differently, which could lead to different learning and engagement outcomes. \cite{Bozkir_stark_VR21} also studied the same manipulations in an eye-tracked VR classroom, focusing on virtual objects and attention times related to learning and engagement in the classroom.
+The authors demonstrated that learners seated in the front part of the virtual classroom paid more attention to the teacher and the board, whereas those seated in the back visually focused more on their peers.
+The authors also discovered that cartoon- and realistically styled avatars attracted different amounts of attention.
+Later, \cite{gao2022evaluating} explored various gaze features in a virtual lecture to scrutinize the effects of social interactions.
+The authors considered peer-learner hand-raisings as a cue of social interaction in VR and found that hand-raising animations and the number of peer learners who raise their hands affect students' attention in different ways.
+Analyses of attention and cognition toward such cues in virtual learning spaces are critical, as student self-concepts can be positively or negatively influenced by these behaviors.